sigreen/transformation-and-cbr/ReadMe.md

 > <project home> $ mvn clean install

 ## Running locally
-You should be able to run this locally using mvn, and it should work as expected.
-We highly recommend you test your services out locally before packaging as Docker containers:
+Startup Fuse in the background so that we have a local A-MQ broker running.
+Via the command-line, you should be able to run this project locally using mvn, and it should work as expected:

 >  mvn camel:run